MoritzLost/ProcessWireDev/site/02-setup-and-structure/02-integrate-composer-with-processwire.md

 - By following a sensible folder structure (see below), you get increased security out of the box.
 - You can even utilize Composer scripts to automate your project setup and build your own ProcessWire project boilerplate.

-In this tutorial, I will walk through all the steps required to install Composer, add it's autoloader to ProcessWire, and use it to install external libraries and wire up custom classes.
+In this tutorial, I will walk through all the steps required to install Composer, add its autoloader to ProcessWire, and use it to install external libraries and wire up custom classes.
 This setup is pretty basic and includes some general information on using Composer, so you can follow along even if you haven't worked with it before.

 ## Recommended directory structure for ProcessWire projects with Composer